paulspencerwilliams/auctionsniperjava/README.md

-# Original intention

-# This Java attempt
+Growing Object Oriented Software, Guided by Tests (GOOS) is a well known and respected book focusing on the design feedback provided by Test Driving software development.
+As discussed at [insert link], this is my first attempt at the comprehensive worked example - the Auction Sniper.
+Whilst the final solution is of interest, perhaps of even more value is reviewing the commit history to see how I journey from an initial failing end to end test to a working solution which communicates to remote servers, presents a Swing UI and does so with low coupling / high cohension.

 # Installation

+This, my solution to the Auction Sniper worked example primarily consists of a Java source tree, with dependency and build implemnted using idiomatic Maven.
+The test and integration-test phases cover the unit testing, and end to end testing requirements of the worked example.

+The Auction Sniper solution requires an XMPP server, so I've bundled a Vines instance in the poorly named vagrant submodule, as a Docker container to simplify deployment, and enable Continous Integration on CircleCi

 ## Prerequisites

-    You'll need Java 7, Maven and Docker
+* Java 7
+* Maven
+* Docker

 ## Clone the repo and submodules
     git clone git@github.com:paulspencerwilliams/auctionsniperjava.git
     git submodule update --init

 ## Build and run Vines XMPP server using Docker
-Build the docker image by
+Build the Vines XMPP server Docker image by

     docker build -t 'paulswilliams/vines' vagrant/

-and wait, and wait, and wait

-Once complete, run the docker image
+Once complete, run the Docker image

     docker run -p 5222:5222 -t 'paulswilliams/vines'

-On a Mac with Boot2Docker, create an ssh tunnel
+If deploying on a Mac with Boot2Docker, create an ssh tunnel to enable native to Docker VM communication.

     boot2docker ssh -L 5222:localhost:5222

 ## Obtain certificate from Vines into Java keystore

-Get container id using
+To enable the Smack XMPP client to communicate with Vines, it is essential to download, and register the Vines TLS certificate with the Auction Sniper code:

-    docker ps | grep paulswilliams
+    docker cp `docker ps | grep paulswilliams/vines | awk '{print $1;}'`:/localhost/conf/certs/localhost.crt certificates/

-Retreive certificate from Docker

-    docker cp {container id}:/localhost/conf/certs/localhost.crt certificates/

-Import certificate
+Import certificate into expected local keystore

-    keytool -import -alias localhost -file certificates/localhost.crt  -keystore certificates/akeystore.jks And select a password
+    keytool -import -alias localhost -file certificates/localhost.crt  -keystore certificates/akeystore.jks

+And select a password

 ## And run the tests!!